cvxopt/cvxopt-matlab/README.md

 ## Installation

-### Method 1: Add-On Explorer
+### Method 1: Add-On Explorer (MATLAB R2015b or later)
 On MATLAB’s Home tab, click on "Add-Ons" and select “Get Add-Ons”.
 This will open the Add-On Explorer.
-Search for "CVXOPT" and click on "Add".
+Search for "CVXOPT Toolbox" and click on "Add".

 ### Method 2: Manual Installation
 Double-click on `CVXOPT Toolbox.mltbx` and click on the "Install" button.